A fun, friendly, affectionate, fur-ball just about sums up the bundle of energy that is a Shichon.

-Knowing that his hoomum gets clucky when he doesn’t eat or that it makes even tastier treats appear is a strong motivator that makes dogs into fussy eaters.
+Knowing that his mom gets clucky when he doesn’t eat or that it makes even tastier treats appear is a strong motivator that makes dogs into fussy eaters.

-But let’s start with the basics, and look at what are the best dog food for Shichon.
+But let’s start with the basics, and look at what is the best dog food for Shichon.

-Taste of the Wild Appalachian dry food for small dogs is ideal for a Shichon for several reasons.
+Taste of the Wild Appalachian for small dogs is ideal for a Shichon for several reasons.

 Firstly the small kibble size.
 The Shichon has a dainty mouth and may find it difficult to crunch on large kibble pieces.